Intro

 Son, pick the right tool for the problem and be a master of your work.

-My dad’s wise words ring loud as I get older, even when developing software.
-At Ronin we believe using a mature framework or component library is preferable over doing it ourselves.
-We go on many journeys of Digital Transformation with companies where one of our specialties is identifying existing line-of-business applications that are candidates for a complete born-in-the-cloud rewrite; allowing us to leverage all the power and features of Azure.
+My dad’s wise words ring loud as I age, even when developing software.
+At Rōnin, we believe using a mature framework or component library is preferable to doing it ourselves.
+We go on many journeys of Digital Transformation with companies where one of our specialties is identifying existing line-of-business applications that are candidates for a complete born-in-the-cloud rewrite, allowing us to leverage all the power, features, and functions of Azure.

-During these travels we notice common development patterns.
+During these travels, we notice common development patterns.
 We perfect them.
-We teach our Ronins and customers.
-One interesting pattern that has become one of our favorites is the use of Kendo Grid for Angular with NHibernate Linq provider and IQueryable.
+We teach our Rōnins and customers.
+One interesting pattern that has become one of our favorites is using Kendo Grid for Angular with NHibernate Linq provider and IQueryable.

 The issue arises not in the data but in the development approach.
-Developers are lazy and when developing UI/UX that displays data they read it all into memory and allow a component to handle sorting, filtering and paging on the client-side.
-While this is fine for small datasets, performance issues occur for the user when you have record counts of over a 1000.
+Developers are lazy, and when developing UI/UX that displays data, they read it all into memory and allow a component to handle sorting, filtering, and paging on the client side.
+While this is fine for small datasets, performance issues occur for the user when you have record counts of over 1000.

-I assume that if you get this far you understand what Kendo Grid, IQueryable and NHibernate are.
-Many articles and blog posts have been made about them containing deep detail and you can just google them.
+If you get this far, I assume you understand what Kendo Grid, IQueryable, and NHibernate are.
+Many articles and blog posts have been made about them containing deep detail, and you can just Google them.

-As I mentioned above we like mature frameworks and component libraries.
-Kendo and specifically Kendo Grid for Angular is one of our favorite to use.
+As I mentioned above, we like mature frameworks and component libraries.
+Kendo, and specifically Kendo Grid for Angular, is one of our favorites to use.

 PS> Install-Package Kendo.DynamicLinqCore